Opposing rallies in Portland result in clashes between protesters

 The rally in a former Kmart parking lot had initially been planned for downtown, but the right-wing participants told a reporter that they had moved it to the northeast Portland location to try to avoid clashing with left-wing protesters who had organized a counterprotest in the downtown area that attracted more than 200 people.

-The right-wing rally passed without disruption until the very end, when some of the anti-fascist protesters arrived at the parking lot in the late afternoon and confrontations broke out between the two groups.
+The right-wing rally in northeast Portland passed without disruption until the very end, when some of the anti-fascist protesters arrived at the parking lot in the late afternoon and confrontations broke out between the two groups.

 The rally drew many members of the Proud Boys, dressed in black and yellow.
 The event was intended to commemorate a right-wing rally from last August that also included fighting with left-wing activists and the use of pepper spray.